RandyMangar/CSharpSeleniumAPI/README.md

 # CSharpSeleniumAPI
-A wrapper on top of Selenium in C# to make it easier to use, meant to be used in Unit/Acceptance tests.
+A wrapper on top of Selenium in C# to make it easier to use, meant to be used in Unit/Acceptance tests, useful to use along with SpecFlow.

 Currently implemented: